Table of contents

 5. Social Commerce:

-Promoting and selling products using social commerce has not only created a new revenue stream for businesses but for some eCommerce providers, they have also seen higher conversion rates than on their website or app.
+Promoting and selling products using social commerce is a CRO strategy used by many businesses and has helped created new revenue streams for businesses but for some eCommerce providers, they have also seen higher conversion rates than on their website or app.

 The image below is an example of Very‘s Social Commerce strategy – showing one example, in this case, celebrity endorsement.